brunobraga/termsaver/README.md

 documents.
 See more information about this in [Wikipedia](http://en.wikipedia.org/wiki/Request_for_Comments).

-A video showing this screensaver in action will be uploaded shortly.

 #### RSS Feeds

 This is a screensaver that displays any [RSS](http://en.wikipedia.org/wiki/RSS) feed you want to show in your terminal, with customizable settings and format.

-A video showing this screensaver in action will be uploaded shortly.

 #### URL Fetcher